vaimo/magento-composer-installer/README.md

 # Magento Composer Installer

-This is a fork of [Magento Composer Installer](https://github.com/magento-hackathon/magento-composer-installer) with support of Magento 2 components.
+This is a fork of [Magento Composer Installer](https://github.com/magento-hackathon/magento-composer-installer) that provides support for Magento 2 components.
-Basing on component's type the code is installed to a certain directory, so that the application can handle it appropriately.

 ## Usage

 In `composer.json` of the component specify:
 - `type` - type of Magento 2 component
-- `extra/map` - list of files to move and their location relative to the path they will be located in the application
+- `extra/map` - list of files to move and their paths relative to the application root directory

-Note: Default behavior if extra->map does not exist
+Note: You need an `extra/map` section only if your component needs to be moved to other place than default vendor.
+If your component doesn't require to copy files, you can omit this section.

 ## Supported Components